mgcrea/cordova-messagebox/README.md

 ## DESCRIPTION ##

 * This plugin provides an unified API to use the `UIAlertView` native component from iOS.
-This plugin is built for Cordova >= v2.1.0 with ARC.

-* Both iOS & Android (not available atm) are supported with the same javascript interface.
+* This plugin is built for Cordova >= v2.1.0 with ARC.

 * Compared to the `iPhone/Prompt` plugin, it is more documented & simpler to understand.
 It does also provide new options for prompt (message, multiline, input type password).